Sienci-Labs/Resources/lmmk2/the-basics/lmk2-prepping-to-own.md

 ## Learning Curve

 There are many moving parts when it comes to producing something from your new CNC machine.
 An interesting intersection of technology and woodworking.
-You can produce something on your first try, but it may take several months to become comfortable with all of the steps available to you.
+There are several steps to each stage that you can work your way through, to come out with something great on your first try.
+Make a couple tweaks to your design, and run the job again, and all of the sudden you have something to really be proud of!
 Know that you will make some mistakes along the way, but embrace them if you can as learning moments.
 Store that memory away, and prevent it from happening again.
 Let's explore some of the new skills you will be learning about, acquiring, and eventually mastering. **You got this!**

 - **Commonly used Terms**<br> It will sometimes feel like you are learning an entirely new language.
 Terms like *controller, toolpath, endmill and workholding* are all important to know.
 Check out this article on [Common CNC Terms](https://resources.sienci.com/view/lmk2-common-cnc-terms/)
 - **Software Skills**<br> A significant part of CNC woodworking involves learning CAD (Computer-Aided Design) and CAM (Computer-Aided Manufacturing) software.
 Programs like Fusion 360, Easel, or VCarve have varying degrees of complexity, and mastering them takes time.
+The good news is, you don't need to be a master to make cool stuff, right out of the gates.
 - **Toolpaths and Settings**<br> Beyond software, understanding toolpaths (how the machine moves), feed rates, spindle speeds, and materials will come into play.
 These settings directly affect the success of your projects.
 - **Patience Required**<br> Expect to spend a good amount of time experimenting and learning through trial and error.
 Your first few projects may not be perfect, and that’s completely normal.
-- **Learn about Wood**<br> There are a couple things to focus on learning including how to measure wood, where to buy it, and how to store it.
+- **Learn about Wood**<br> There are a couple things to focus on learning, including how to measure wood, where to buy it, and how to store it.

 This video is a good overview of the entire CNC process, followed by some simple projects you can begin with.